neomjs/neo/buildScripts/webpack/entrypoints/README.md

 only combinations of the App Worker AND the code of each example.

-Webpack was creating different chunks otherwise, resulting in redundand code for each example & the App Worker.
+Webpack was creating different chunks otherwise, resulting in redundant code for each example & the App Worker.
 Even worse, there were colliding classes (e.g. Neo itself, the IdGenerator etc.) and it felt kind of random which target module Webpack was using.